 - Distance from Jaipur: 334.4 km

-- Things to Do: The fort comprises of 7 grand gates, a museum of numerous royal artifacts and astounding architectural features; hence there is much to experience and admire.
+- Things to Do: The fort comprises of 7 grand gates, a museum of numerous royal artefacts and astounding architectural features.

 14. Gagron Fort

 Gagron Fort is an excellent example of hill and water forts that are listed as UNESCO World Heritage Sites.
 It is one of the masterpieces of Rajput architecture.